 1. Crack sealing is the proven, lowest-cost-with-highest-benefit pavement preservation treatment!

 For the majority of cracks that develop in pavement, the best treatment is crack sealing.
-Unlike crack filling, which usually only lasts one to two seasons, crack sealing can seal, protect, and preserve the pavement for up to seven years, and has proven to extend pavement service life from 2 to 5 years.
+Unlike crack filling, which usually only lasts one to two seasons, crack sealing can seal, protect, and preserve the pavement for more than seven years, and has proven to extend pavement service life more than 7 years.

 2. Double sealant service life by routing